OSUPCVLab/VideoToTextDNN/README.md

 The rest of this tutorial assumes you have either 1) extracted feature files, or 2) created `.pkl` files, as described in `data/README.md`.
 If there are any problems, feel free to file an issue on this repo, as this release is still a work in progress.

-####  "I just want to caption a couple of videos" (Prediction)
+%####  "I just want to caption a couple of videos" (Prediction)

-With your extracted features ready, you will need a pre-trained model.
-We have provided two checkpoint files, one trained on the 10k video MSVD Youtube-based dataset, and another on the 120k video LSMDC16 Movie dataset.
+%With your extracted features ready, you will need a pre-trained model.
+We have provided two checkpoint files, one trained on the 10k %video MSVD Youtube-based dataset, and another on the 120k video LSMDC16 Movie dataset.

-MSVD Checkpoint:
+%MSVD Checkpoint:

-LSMDC Checkpoint:
+%LSMDC Checkpoint:

-#### "I  want to re-create your results" (Train, Evaluate, Prediction)
+%#### "I  want to re-create your results" (Train, Evaluate, Prediction)